 I received my undergraduate degree from Carnegie Mellon University, double-majoring in Computer Science and Robotics, in May of 2015.

 In my free time I enjoy programming side projects, reading, playing games (including video games, boardgames, and card games), and tossing a ball with my dogs.
 I also thoroughly enjoy hiking and the outdoors; nothing can compare to fresh air and natural surroundings.
-I often cook and bake, both for fun and to feed myself!
+I often cook and bake (lots of sourdough), both for fun and to feed myself!
+I have a garden that's become well-established and, while definitely taking lots of my time, rewards me with lots of fresh produce.
 I play a variety of sports (with varying levels of competence ☺), including soccer, tennis, ultimate frisbee, and others.
 I enjoy problem solving and logical deduction as well (which is part of the reason why I like programming so much!).
 I am a huge fan of classic rock, and an avid supporter of open source development.

 My resume can be found here.